SeasonalForecastingEngine/CONFER-WP3/README.md

 ### Seasonal forecasts of daily precipitation amounts

 Seasonal forecasts of daily precipitation amounts by various forecast centers can also be downloaded from the [Climate Data Store (CDS)](https://cds.climate.copernicus.eu/#!/home).
+Our code for reading the forecasts assumes one of the following filename and format conventions:
-It is assumed that these data are converted to the NetCDF format, and that the forecast data folder referred to in the Jupyter notebooks contains all files of the form 'total_precipitation\_<forecast system\>\_<forcast year\>\_<initialization month\>.nc' required by the choices of a forecast system, training period, and forecast initialization month specified in the respective Jupyter notebooks.
+* If the name of the folder in which the forecasts are stored ends in '_nc', all filenames are assumed to have the form 'total_precipitation\_<forecast system\>\_<forcast year\>\_<initialization month\>.nc' with the choices of a forecast system, training period, and forecast initialization month specified in the respective Jupyter notebooks.
+* If the name of the folder in which the forecasts are stored ends in '_grib`', all filenames are assumed to have the form '<forecast system\>\_<initialization month\>\_<forcast year\>.grib' with the choices of a forecast system, training period, and forecast initialization month specified in the respective Jupyter notebooks.